christopherjenness/NBA-analytics/README.md

 ![Imgur](http://i.imgur.com/G95sn2J.png)

-I thought it would be interesting to look at teams that are unnafeted by the shotclock.
+I thought it would be interesting to look at teams that are unaffeted by the shotclock.
 What I found was that nearly every team drops in eFG% as the shot clock runs down.
 However, **The Spurs** and **The Bucks** maintain their eFG% as the shot runs down.
 Below, I am plotting two teams eFG% side by side.
 You see that Portland is affected by the shot clock (like most teams), while Milwaukee is relatively unaffected.

 ![Imgur](http://i.imgur.com/34QKNAN.png)

 ## Westbrook Rebounding (January 2017)

-As of today, Russle Westbrook is averaging a triple double:
+As of today, Russell Westbrook is averaging a triple double:
 * 30.8 PTS
 * 10.5 AST
 * **10.7 REB**